MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/index.md

 There are two kinds of measurements that appear in quantum algorithms.
 The first kind plays an auxiliary role where the user usually knows the probability of the outcomes.
 In this case the user can write
-<xref:microsoft.quantum.primitive.assertprob> from the <xref:microsoft.quantum.primitive> namespace to express this knowledge.
+<xref:microsoft.quantum.intrinsic.assertprob> from the <xref:microsoft.quantum.intrinsic> namespace to express this knowledge.
 The following example illustrates this:

 ```qsharp
 operation Teleportation (source : Qubit, target : Qubit) : Unit {